 What to look for in a dash cam

 - A decently wide field of view: You’ll see cameras with as little as 90 degrees’ field of view, but you’ll catch more of what’s around you if you go for 120 to 140 degrees.
-Some cameras offer 160 to 170 degrees, but the wider it is, the more fisheye distortion there is, and more processing is involved to compensate.
+Some cameras offer 160 to 180 degree lenses.
+Note that the wider the field of view, the more fish-eye distortion there is, and more processing is involved to compensate.

 - Day and night video recording (night quality is a big variant)